jaxjs/jaxjs/README.md

 OVERVIEW
 --------
 Jax JavaScript Library is a lightweight, robust JavaScript library.
 It is currently in early stages of development.
 Stay tuned!
-Test